DandyLyons/PlusNightMode/README.md

 Be sure to test your design in all use cases.
 Some things to look out for:

 - Night Mode will of course filter out blue light (that's the whole point of it).
 For this reason, blue elements can become invisible or difficult to see.

+## Collaboration

+Please feel free to open a PR.